sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Workflow for writing as Parquet Files
 ----------------

-Below is an example of  workflow which reads in transaction data.
+Below is an example of  workflow which reads in transaction dataset.
 It then writes the result in Parquet Format.

 .. figure:: ../../_assets/tutorials/read-write/writing-parquet/1.PNG